Captwalloper/SeedScouter/README.md

-# BlitzLog
+# SeedScouter
-Helldivers 2 seed scouter, for people who wanna watch Youtube/drink Pepsi/whatever while a bot navigates HD2 UI for them and generates a collage of all available seed.
+Helldivers 2 seed scouter, for people who wanna watch Youtube/drink Pepsi/whatever while a bot navigates HD2 UI for them and generates a collage of all available seeds.

 See [Setup][1] for how to download, launch, and configure <br>
 then [Guide][2] for how to use <br>